monsieursam/ultimate-starter-fullstack-js/README.md

 # Ultimate Starter Fullstack JS

-A modern, full-stack JavaScript application starter built with Turborepo, React Router, tRPC, and Drizzle ORM.
+A modern, full-stack JavaScript application starter built with Turborepo, React Router, oRPC, and Drizzle ORM.
 This monorepo provides a complete setup for building scalable web applications with a well-structured frontend and backend.

 ## Features

 - **Monorepo Structure**: Managed with Turborepo for efficient build system and dependency management
 - **Frontend**: React application with React Router v7
-- **Backend**: API with tRPC/oRPC for type-safe API calls
+- **Backend**: API with oRPC for type-safe API calls
 - **Database**: PostgreSQL with Drizzle ORM for database operations
 - **Authentication**: Built-in auth system with better-auth
 - **TypeScript**: Full TypeScript support throughout the codebase